casperstash/WWM_activity_bot/README.md

 ## What it does

-- **Reads the screenshots with OCR** — pulls each member's name and weekly activity points straight from the images.
+- **Reads the screenshots with OCR**: pulls each member's name and weekly activity points straight from the images.
 - **Matches names to your roster** (read live from the sheet), so odd spellings, bullets, and non-Latin names still line up with the right member.